 We enjoyed a delicious meal at Pete’s Tako House complete with more chips and salsa than we could eat, fresh fajitas, and savory enchiladas, all washed down by a margarita or two.

-What To See in San Antonio in a Weekend
+What To See When in San Antonio for the Weekend

-San Antonio in a weekend does not seem to be long enough to explore the entire city but we compiled a list of our favorite places so that you can get a good feeling of the city in 48 short hours.
+There is so much to explore when you are in San Antonio for the weekend.
+There does not seem to be enough time to explore the entire city in such a short time, but we compiled a list of our favorite places so that you can get a good feeling of the city in 48 short hours.

 The River Walk